The Best Handyman Insurance Companies

 As with all types of business insurance, there are a number of factors that affect how much you will pay to insure your handyman business.
 As discussed above, the term handyman insurance really refers to a collection of insurance policies designed for handyman businesses—the most common one being general liability insurance.
 But these groups of policies also often include commercial auto insurance, tools and equipment coverage, workers’ compensation insurance, and commercial property insurance, among others.

 In the sections below, we’ll review how much you can expect these policies to cost.
 Your premium and deductible are the main totals you’ll want to pay attention to when reviewing insurance policies.
-The premium is your monthly insurance cost, while the deductible is a set amount you will be required to pay before any money is released by your insurance company in the event of a claim.
+The premium is the total cost to purchase your insurance coverage for the policy term, while the deductible is the portion of a covered loss that you are responsible for paying.
+For many handyman general liability policies, the deductible is $0.
+For policies with a deductible, the amount is typically subtracted from your total claim payout or billed to you after the insurance company settles a claim on your behalf.

 How Much Does Handyman Liability Insurance Cost?

-Based on data from Progressive, Hiscox, and Next Insurance, handymen can expect to pay around $50 per month, or $600 annually, in premiums for basic general liability insurance that provides $1M in coverage.
+Based on data from Progressive, Hiscox, and ERGO Next, handymen can expect to pay around $55 per month, or $660 annually, in premiums for basic general liability insurance that provides $1M in coverage.

 Other Handyman Insurance Costs